Computing

 • Electronic art programs.

-Leadership: staff receive training and support in order to have the knowledge, expertise and skills to successfully implement ICT within their year group.
-Staff have access to support from the subject leaders to support their teaching of new topics and skills.
+All staff receive training and support in order to have the knowledge, expertise and skills to successfully implement ICT within their year group.
+Staff have access to support from the subject leaders to support their teaching of new topics and skills, as well as indepth training provided by Purple Mash experts at least once a year.

 Breadth and depth: